TheSin-/rpi-img-builder/README.md

 ## Customize your image:
 ## Example: Build a Raspbian Jessie image:
-Just use the make utility to build e.g. an jessie-rpi2.img.
+Just use the make utility to build e.g. an Rasbian-jessie-rpix.img.
 Be sure to run this with sudo, as root privileges are required to mount the image.
 ```
 sudo make distclean && sudo make REPOSITORY="Raspbian"
 ```